-In 2009, 2010, 2011 and 2012, five of our wholly-owned subsidiaries (the "Funding LLCs"), completed secured financing transactions with qualified institutional investors.
+In 2010, 2011, 2012 and 2013, our wholly-owned subsidiaries (the "Funding LLCs"), completed secured financing transactions with qualified institutional investors.
 In connection with these transactions, we contributed Loans on an arms-length basis to each Funding LLC for cash and the sole membership interest in that Funding LLC.
 In turn, each Funding LLC contributed the Loans to a respective trust that issued notes to qualified institutional investors.
-The Term ABS 2009-1 ceased to revolve on May 15, 2011 and was paid in full during the first quarter of 2012.
-The Term ABS 2010-1, 2011-1, 2012-1 and 2012-2 transactions each consist of three classes of notes.
+The Term ABS 2011-1, 2012-1, 2012-2, 2013-1 and 2013-2 transactions each consist of three classes of notes.
 The Class A and Class B Notes for each Term ABS financing bear interest.
 The Class C Notes for each Term ABS financing do not bear interest and have been retained by us.